MuhammadSamirMansour/Super-heterodyne-Receiver/README.md

-thanx to ( Omr Amr Mahmoud Hafez & Mohamed Khaled Mohamed Alahmady ) in first place for their codeز
+thanx to ( Omr Amr Mahmoud Hafez & Mohamed Khaled Mohamed Alahmady ) in first place for their code

 their project :  https://github.com/0marAmr/Super-heterodyne-Receiver/tree/master